MonicaMuller/linux_navigation_exercise/README.md

 <img src="https://i.imgur.com/jlFiRWA.png" height="100%" width="100%"/>
 </p>

-I used the `man` command (short for manual) to see what options I could use with the `ls` command to create a comma-separated list.
-Here's what I first saw when I entered the `man ls` command.
+For the bonus task, I needed to find an `ls` option that would display the directory contents as a comma-separated list.
+Rather than searching online, I used `man ls` to consult the command’s manual page.

 <br />
 <br />